HasteGaming/classic/docs/charter.md

 - Loot
   - Idol
-    - Only one Idol per player per ZG regardless of EPGP Ratio.
+    - Only one Idol per player per ZG regardless of EPGP Ratio unless agreed by raid team.
-    - Priority goes to highest EPGP Ratio.
+    - Priority goes to Lowest Ratio (someone who hasn't received one yet).
     - Should be expressed early (raid start) and before boss pull if you plan to utilize EP/GP for priority.
     - Character should be active 40 man roster raider.